asyncapi/training/VIDEO_3_SCRIPT.md

-## Goodbye to viewer
+## Goodbye to the viewer

-So far, the brief history of AsyncAPI, Thanks for joining us!

-We'll continue in the following video to highlight the similarities and differences between AsyncAPI and OpenAPI.
+We hope you enjoyed hearing about the origin of AsyncAPI and what it brings.
+The next video will highlight the similarities and differences between AsyncAPI and OpenAPI.

-Don't miss it!
+Thank you for joining us today!